 Green Elephant Pizza

-While just about any pizza place is going to have cheese pizza, the Green Elephant is a haven for people with diet restrictions from vegan, gluten, and dairy.
+While just about any pizza place is going to have cheese pizza, the Green Elephant is a haven for people with diet restrictions including vegan, gluten, and dairy.
 You can order organic vegan pizza with gluten-free crust or indulge with cheese and regular crust.
 All ingredients are local, organic, and fresh for a healthy take on wood-fired pizza, pasta, and salads.

 I haven’t been to Umis Cafe, but I rode my bike past it the other day and slammed on my breaks when I saw their huge sign advertising vegan and vegetarian food.
 They weren’t open, but after fogging up their window, they look like they have one section for freshly baked vegan and vegetarian treats and a sit-down area for hot vegetarian and vegan dishes.
 They even had a shared vegetarian dish for large groups, so if you’re traveling with a posse of vegetarians, this might be worth checking out.